-State aid test
+State aid check

-Is your project or grant state aid proof?
+Is your project grant state aid proof?

 The EU prohibits state aid.
 What does that mean for you?